 The current members of the Executive Committee are Messrs.
-Rupp, Barger and Petratis, who is Chairman.
-When necessary, this committee acts on behalf of the Board between regularly scheduled meetings of the Board of Directors.
+Rupp, Stevens and Petratis, who is Chairman.
+When necessary, the Executive Committee acts on behalf of the Board between regularly scheduled meetings of the Board of Directors.
 Mr. Rupp currently serves as the Board's Lead Director.